glwagner/glwagner.github.io/index.md

 Change program] from 2016--2018.

-Lately my work has branched into two main efforts: software development, and the development of parmaeterizations and turbulence models for ocean general circulation and climate models.
+Lately my work has branched into two main efforts: software development, and the development of parameterizations and turbulence models for ocean general circulation and climate models.
 In software, I've been writing a lot of [julia](https://julialang.org)
 code: a GPU code for large eddy simulation called [`Oceananigans.jl`](https://github.com/climate-machine/Oceananigans.jl),